grantjenks/voila-cowork/README.rst

   - Provide endpoint for passing a username to the backend
 - How to mention people?
   - Use "@gjenks" like Slack
+- Add /admin type endpoint/function for viewing all documents/topics

 Example